- About Us

 Dr. Charles P. Morgan is CEO of Union Gospel Mission.
-He served as Founder and Senior Pastor of Resurrection Life Fellowship, a non-denominational Christian Church located in Westchester, California, for 33 years.
-Concurrent with his pastoral ministry, he was Vice President of Program at the Los Angeles Mission.
+He served as Founder and Senior Pastor of Resurrection Life Fellowship, a non-denominational Christian Church located in Westchester, California, for 33 years, and was Vice President of Program at the Los Angeles Mission.
 Dr. Morgan hails from Thibodaux, Louisiana.
 He received his Bachelor of Arts degree in Psychology from the University of Southern California, Doctor of Theology from Antioch Christian University, and Master of Science Degree in Marriage and Family Terapy from Fuller Theological Seminary.
 He has committed his life to the development of church leadership, and the equipping of the saints to effectively exist, as dedicated Christians, in a Post Christian society.

 Dr. Danita Brown Young is the Vice Provost for Academic Affairs and Dean of Students at the University of Minnesota.
 She leads an organization of 17 units that provide services, programs, and facilities that advance student success, inspire students to make life-long positive contributions to society, promote an inclusive environment, and enrich the University of Minnesota community.
 Previous to her time at the University of Minnesota, Dr. Brown Young served as the youngest and first African-American (and first African American woman) Dean of Students at Purdue University.
 Dr. Brown Young received her Ph.D. in Higher Education Administration from Ohio University and her B.A. in Sociology and Psychology from Kent State.